 - 1. Escolha o algoritmo Caminho mais curto (ponto para ponto) - 2.
 Em Camada vectorial representando a rede seleccione network_lines - 3.
-Use Shortest for Path type to calculate

-Use these two points as starting and ending points for the analysis:
+Use Shortest for Path type to calculateUse these two points as starting and ending points for the analysis:

-- 4. Click on the ... button next to Start point (x, y) and choose the location tagged with Starting Point in the picture.
+- 4. Click on the ... button next to $Start\ point\ (x,\ y)$ and choose the location tagged with Starting Point in the picture.
+Enable the snapping options for an accurate selection.
 The coordinates of the clicked point are added. - 5.
 Do the same thing, but choosing the location tagged with Ending point for $End\ point\ (x,\ y)$ - 6.
 Clique no botão Executar: